photoprism/photoprism-docs/docs/user-guide/settings/general.md

 Excludes content marked as private from search results, shared albums, labels and places.

 #### :material-archive-arrow-down: Archive ####
 When disabled, there is no *Archive*.
-Photos that have been archived beforehand will appear in *Photos/Videos*.
+Photos that have been archived beforehand will appear again in search results.

 #### :material-pencil: Edit ####
 When disabled, it is not possible to edit photo information.